‘Tales of the City’: Maupin’s groundbreaking books on Netflix

 Will people of color finally sit at the table of 29 Barbary Lane?

 Though the power of the books can’t be understated, they have been criticized for their lack of representation of LGBTQI people of color.
-However, in the upcoming Netflix miniseries, it sounds like something Maupin is eager to correct.
+However Maupin was eager to correct this for the new adaptation.
 At a 2017 Q&A session following the premiere of the documentary The Untold Tales of Armistead Maupin, the writer addressed the shortcomings of his books when questioned about it by a self-identified “black queer” audience member.

 Pushing forward with pride